mspronesti/mspronesti-noshow/README.md

 - 🎓 I'm currently studying Computer Science Engineering at Polytechnic University of Turin :it:
 - ✈ I'm currently studying Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
-- 💻  I'm mainly interested in  Data Science, High-performance computing and IoT.
-Fond of the idea of bringing intelligence to physical systems.
-Lately getting passionate about Quantum computing.
+- 💻  I'm mainly interested in Machine Learning, High-performance computing and Software Engineering.
+Lately got passionate about Quantum computing.
+- :penguin: Linux and open-source enthusiast
 - 🌱 I'm currently learning Data Science